Understanding The Eczema And Immune System Connection

 Healing the immune system and eczema by supporting sleep could simultaneously reduce the rate of sleep disturbance and further improve sleep quality.

-Exercise has been extensively examined in relationship to immune health.
+Exercise has been extensively examined in relation to immune health.

 It is important to point out that some eczema sufferers have exacerbations of itching with heavy sweating.
 Plan on wearing appropriate clothing to vent moisture and regulate body temperature.